evagabriela/WDI/curriculum/week-01/02-git-github-foundations/README.md

 Students should split into pairs or small groups and spend a few minutes discussing the following questions: Assuming that version control systems did not exist, how would you:

-*Share your source code with other developers?
+* Share your source code with other developers?
-*Collaborate with other developers
+* Collaborate with other developers
-*Manage multiple versions of a software product?
+* Manage multiple versions of a software product?
-    -Free vs. Paid
+    - Free vs. Paid
-    -Basic vs. Premium
+    - Basic vs. Premium
-    -2.x vs. 3.x
+    - 2.x vs. 3.x

 Follow activity with a brief recap of student discussions.